Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Datasets and Tasks

+For tasks related to narrative understanding and generation, NLP researchers draw on textual data from diverse sources, including fictional literary narratives, non-fictional narratives, personal narratives, and elicited narratives (Table~\ref{tab:dataset_overview}).
+Different sources suit different aims, for example: cultural investigations may use news articles or folktales \citep{hobson-etal-2024-story}; model performance-focused studies often use short stories for their brevity and diversity \citep{chen-si-2024-reflections}; and literary traditions of distant reading \citep{moretti2005graphs} typically rely on novels and \redtext{long-form} texts \citep{hamilton-etal-2025-city}.

-\cite{piper2021narrative} identify three core challenges for narrative studies that hinge on integrating NLP and Narrative Studies: \emph{economies} (how real-world contexts shape narrative production), \emph{responses} (how textual features influence reader, viewer, or listener reactions), and \emph{beliefs} (how individual and social narratives underpin human behaviour).
-Addressing these challenges requires studying narratives and their effects at scale, which is reflected in the datasets used by LLM narrative research.
-As with earlier NLP efforts, these datasets are sourced from a wide range of narrative forms.
-Key challenges include defining annotation schemes, extracting narratives from unstructured data and varied document types (e.g., social media\footnote{\cite{page2018narratives} offers an insightful account of social media within the sociolinguistic paradigm of `small stories'}), and developing standard evaluation frameworks comprising datasets, baselines, and metrics \citep{santana2023survey}.
-Many narrative datasets are initially annotated by experts and later expanded using LLMs to increase coverage \citep{shen_heart-felt_2024,piper_narradetect_2025}.
+Key challenges in using narrative data include defining annotation schemes, extracting narratives from unstructured data and varied document types (e.g., social media\footnote{\cite{page2018narratives} offers an insightful account of social media within the sociolinguistic paradigm of `small stories'}), and developing standard evaluation frameworks comprising datasets, baselines, and metrics \citep{santana2023survey}.
+Many narrative datasets require expert annotation \citep{shen_heart-felt_2024,piper_narradetect_2025}.
+Large-scale annotation typically involves expert annotators labelling a subset as ground truth, followed by less-experienced annotators labelling the remainder.
+Annotation validity is assessed via agreement scores and by evaluating model performance (using NLP metrics such as accuracy, precision, recall, and F1) on labelled data \citep{piper-etal-2024-social}.

+Researchers rarely explain why a given corpus qualifies as narrative, typically assuming the category is self-evident--for forms such as short stories, novels, and news articles.
+The need to explicitly establish a definition of narrative and selection criteria exists for datasets that contain both narratives and non-narratives for narrative detection \citep{antoniak-etal-2024-people, piper_narradetect_2025}.
+These datasets draw from literary narrative theory to define a taxonomy of textual features that contribute to narrativity from the works of \citet{bal2009narratology}, \citet{prince2003dictionary}, and \citet{herman2009basic}. \redtext{\citet{piper_narradetect_2025}, for instance, use three human annotators giving passage-level ratings on the criteria of agency, event sequencing, and world building \citep{herman2009basic} to classify the scalar narrativity of 400 texts drawn from genres as varied as memoirs, academic articles and book reviews.}